zalohcin/eyes.sdk.javascript1/packages/eyes-universal/README.md

   }

   type ResultPayload = {
-    rect: {
     x: number, // offset relative to the left edge of the screen
     y: number, // offset relative to the top edge of the screen
     width: number, // width of the window
     height: number, // height of the window
-    },
   }
   ```
 </details>